●▬ ▬ ●●●▬

 30–300 GHz.
 Read Section 97.3(b)(1).

 field – a physical combination of a magnetic field and an electric field.
-This phenomena is the basis of radio.
+This phenomenon is the basis of radio.

 - effective radiated power (in a given direction).
 The product of the power supplied to the antenna and its gain relative